 Letters and/or emails are then sent to candidates informing them of the outcome of the short-listing exercise.

 All short-listed candidates are invited to Oxford for interview in mid-December.
 The interview dates by subject is readily available on an Admissions Office webpage well in advance.

 Each applicant has a first-assigned college, which is either the college to which they applied or – in the case of open applications – a college randomly assigned by the Admissions Office in such a way as to even out the competition for places across colleges.
 Each applicant is also randomly assigned a second college by an algorithm so as to equalise across colleges the interview load per place ratio.

-In cases where a college is particularly over-subscribed (more than five applicants per place), a college can choose to reallocate a fraction of their candidates.
+In cases where a college is particularly over-subscribed (more than four applicants per place), a college must reallocate a fraction of their candidates.
 These candidates are then assigned at random to other colleges.
-In 2018, no candidates were reallocated to a different first-choice college.
+In 2019, 32 candidates were reallocated to a different first-choice college.

 During their time in Oxford, applicants are guaranteed interviews by at least two different colleges (their first- and second-assigned colleges) and may also be interviewed by other colleges.
 Applicants to joint degrees typically have separate interviews in the two disciplines.